 Design of a control unit for any computing unit is the toughest part and involves more critical constraints.

 Reversible control unit has 9 reversible gates (3 NOT gate, 2 CNOT gate, 2 Fredkin gate, 1 3x3 Toffoli gate, 1 4x4 Toffoli gate).
-The complete control unit with reversible logic gate can be realized as in Fig. 10.
+The complete control unit with reversible logic gate can be realized as in Fig. 12.
 The designed circuit has three control signals with a provision for realizing eight arithmetic Operations and four logic operations.

-Volume No: 2(2015), Issue No: 2 (February) www.ijmetmr.com Three control variables S2, S1, So along with Cin select twelve different arithmetic-logic operations, and the S2 distinguishesbetween arithmetic and logic operations.
-The A and B inputs are altered depending on the So, S1and S2 values and applied as input to full adder using DPeres gates.
+Three control variables S2, S1, S0 along with Cin select twelve different arithmetic-logic operations, and the S2 distinguishes between arithmetic and logic operations.
+The A and B inputs are altered depending on the S0, S1 and S2 values and applied as input to full adder using DPeres gates.

-Fig. 10.
+Fig.12.
 Block Diagram of Reversible Control Unit

-Reversible Logic Implementation of Full Adder Circuit Full adder is the fundamental building block in many computational units.
-The anticipated paradigm shift logic compatible with optical and guantum requires compatible reversible adder implementations.
-The full adder circuit's output is given by the following equations: Sum= Cout= The reversible logic implementation of full-adder circuit and other adder circuits and their minimization issues has been discussed in [10-13].
+B. Reversible Logic Implementation of Full Adder Circuit:

+Full adder is the fundamental building block in many computational units.
+The anticipated paradigm shift logic compatible with optical and quantum requires compatible reversible adder implementations.
+The full adder circuit's output is given by the following equations: Sum=A^B^Cin Cout= (A^B)Cin^AB The reversible logic implementation of full-adder circuit and other adder circuits and their minimization issues has been discussed in [10-13].
 It has been shown in [11] and [13] that any reversible logic realization of full adder circuit includes at least two garbage outputs and one constant input.
 The author in [10-13] has given a quantum cost efficient reversible full adder circuit that is realized using two 3x3 Peres gates only (shown in fig. 11).
-This implementation of reversible full adder circuit is also efficient in terms of gate count, garbage outputs and constant input than the existing counter parts
+This implementation of reversible full adder circuit is also efficient in terms of gate count, garbage outputs and constant input than the existing counter parts.

-Fig 11.
+Fig.13.
 The Only Cheapest Quantum Realization of Reversible Full Adder Circuit [9-10]